KStar1014/task-board-prototype-React/README.md

    When prompted:
    - App name: Press Enter to use auto-generated name or choose your own
-   - Region: Choose the region closest to you
+   - Region: Choose the region closest to you (current: yyz - Toronto)
    - PostgreSQL/Redis: Select "No" for both
    - Deploy now: Select "No"